Agoric/documentation/main/guides/js-programming/notifiers.md

 ## Summary

-Data producers have to decide whether to publish losslessly or lossily.
-If your consumers only care about more recent states, then use a `NotifierKit`.
+Data producers have to decide between lossless and lossy publication.
+If consumers only care about the most recent state, then use `makeNotifierKit()`.
 This is often appropriate when the iteration represents a changing quantity.
-If you want to support consumers that need to see all the values, then use a `SubscriptionKit`.
+If you want to support consumers that need to see all values, then use `makeSubscriptionKit()`.

 Consumers can choose different ways of processing the data.
 In all cases, the publisher doesn't need to know the consumers, and the consumers can't